 Have we spent $50 million+ so far?
 What would $25 million have done for the Landing?
 Renovated entire thing easily.

-Quote from: Jankelope on Yesterday at 10:13:03 AM
+Quote from: Jankelope on February 11, 2026, 10:13:03 AM

 I like riverfront plaza, but add up the price of demolition, lost property tax revenues, cost of new construction, etc and what is the total we have sunk into Phase 1 of a riverfront park?
 (Albeit, a world class one!)